Rachel Trickett

-Rachel Trickett (20 December 1923 – 24 June 1999) was an English novelist, non‑fiction writer, literary scholar, and a prominent British academic; she served as Principal of St Hugh's College, Oxford, for nearly twenty years, between 1973 and 1991.
+Mabel Rachel Trickett (20 December 1923 – 24 June 1999), known as Rachel Trickett, was an English novelist, non‑fiction writer, literary scholar, and a British academic; she was Principal of St Hugh's College, Oxford, for nearly twenty years, between 1973 and 1991.

-Education
+Early life and education

-Trickett was educated at Lady Margaret Hall, Oxford.
+Trickett's father was a postman.
+She studied at Lady Margaret Hall, Oxford.
 She became a lecturer in English at the University of Hull in 1946 and in 1954 she returned to Oxford as a fellow and tutor at St Hugh's College.

 Principal of St. Hugh's College

 As Principal of St. Hugh's College, Trickett often showed a side of gaiety: on her instruction, the chapel at the college was redecorated in 18th-century colours.

-Her friend Laurence Whistler designed the college's beautiful gilded wrought iron Swan gates, which can now be found by the Principal's house on Canterbury Road.
+Her friend Laurence Whistler designed the college's gilded wrought iron Swan gates, which are now by the Principal's house on Canterbury Road.

 Other work

-Trickett was the author of the novel The Return Home (London, Constable & Co., 1952), and of The Course of Love (London, Constable & Co., 1954).
+Trickett was the author of the novels The Return Home (London, Constable & Co., 1952) and The Course of Love (London, Constable & Co., 1954).
 Her The Honest Muse: A Study in Augustan Verse was published by Clarendon Press, Oxford, in 1967.

-It is said that "she had a wicked eye for the conceit of academics, their insularity and devious manipulations", an attitude which made her a soul‑mate of Erich Heller.
+Michael Gearin-Tosh wrote in her obituary for The Independent that "she had a wicked eye for the conceit of academics, their insularity and devious manipulations", an attitude which made her a soul‑mate of Erich Heller.

 Legacy

-The Rachel Trickett Building at St. Hugh's College is named in her honour.
+The Rachel Trickett Building at St Hugh's College is named in her honour.